Orange Essential Oils

 To use: Add a few drops to a diffuser.

 Orange oil is known for its ability to induce sleep and enhance sleep quality whilst expediting the detoxification process of the body and helping to balance hormones.
 A 2015 review of essential oils indicated orange oil as beneficial for the treatment of insomnia.

 To use: Add a couple of drops to a diffuser.
 Add a couple of drops to a cotton ball and place near the bed.
 Add a couple of drops to the pillow or sheets.

 Orange Oil for Massage

-As a massage oil, orange oil can help to increase blood flow, which is very beneficial to relieving the discomfort of headaches, menstruation, abdominal pain, inflammation and a low libido, in addition to helping with stress, and nasal or bronchial congestion.
+As a massage oil, orange oil can help to increase blood flow, which is very beneficial to relieve the discomfort of headaches, menstruation, abdominal pain, inflammation and low libido, in addition to helping with stress, and nasal or bronchial congestion.
 As an anticonvulsant and antispasmodic, it works as a muscle relaxant to help relieve muscle cramps and spasms, convulsions, coughing and diarrhoea, whilst its anti-inflammatory properties assist in pain relief, reduced swelling and redness for infections and injuries including sprains, muscles tears, joint and bone pain, and oedemas.

-To use: To reduce pain and inflammation, relieve stomach problems, or reduce a spasmodic cough add a couple of drops to a carrier oil and massage into the relevant area, or the chest and neck for a cough.
+To use: To reduce pain and inflammation, relieve stomach problems, or reduce a spasmodic cough add a couple of drops to a carrier oil and massage into the relevant area or the chest and neck for a cough.